pazvanti/Phoenix/README.md

 ### Routes and reverse-routing

-Phoenix allows you to build links and URLs to other pages of your application with ease by implementing reverse routing.
+Flamewing allows you to build links and URLs to other pages of your application with ease by implementing reverse routing.
 The template engine determines the controllers that are present in your applciationg and allows you to use them in the template files.
-In case the path changes, Phoenix will calculate the new path without the need to change the template files, as long as the controller stays the same.
+In case the path changes, Flamewing will calculate the new path without the need to change the template files, as long as the controller stays the same.
 And yes, dynamic URLs with `@PathVariable` and `@RequestParam` is possible.
 All routes start with `@routes.` and are followed by the controller file name and the method name.
 If the URL has a dynamic part, you can provide the variables that will compute that part as input parameters.

 Example simple route: ```<a href="@routes.TestController.renderJson()">Go to JSON page</a>```